tabokie/hi-note/docs/learn-to-be-hired/README.md

                 contrained by quad
             -   therefore response can be sent from different port
         -   NAT by UDP
+            -   TCP wraps UDP (reliable as a whole) is better than TCP wraps TCP
 -   design reliable protocol on UDP
     -   principle: validity(real-time), reliability, fairness
     -   case study